 Now here we are in the beautiful Smokies.
 We have earned our place here.
 We cherish our mountains, our woods, the Blue Ridge Parkway, and the seasons.
 We cherish each other, our dogs, our neighborhood, and our home.
 I now work as a carpenter for a custom home-builder.
 We build some of the finest houses in Western North Carolina.
 I get the satisfaction of working with my head and my hands to help families bring their dream-homes to life.
 Tifphanie and I learn songs and sing them together.
 We dance in the living room, as I always have.
 I’m renovating our house.
-This winter’s project will be to convert the finished basement into a music studio and lounge.
+This summer I have been converting the finished basement into a music studio and lounge.

 I’ve come so far and learned so much about being a human, a husband, an artist, and a soul.
 Now I want to learn to be a father.